 Nearly a week after I went to Koh Rong Island, my friends asked me to do Vietnam trekking at one of the most beautiful routes, Ta Nang – Phan Dung.
 Of course, there was nothing to say, I was in with the team without hesitation.

 After the trip to Bu Gia Map, I didn’t think that any Vietnam trekking routes would be a barrier to me.
 However, Ta Nang – Phan Dung path was a real challenge.
 That route was really hard to pass but the reward was extremely worth my while.
-Before the trip, I did think of how camping at night in the top of the mountain was but I cannot think of how awesome it was.
+Before the trip, I did think of how camping at night at the top of the mountain was but I cannot think of how awesome it was.
 A real fascinating experience that I have ever had.
-A really must things to do in Vietnam.
+A really must thing to do in Vietnam.

 Ta Nang – Phan Dung

 Ta Nang – Phan Dung is a 2-day trip with 40 km route that challenges any hard trekkers.
 The destination is at around Lam Dong, in the middle of Dalat and Phan Thiet – two well-known travel places in Vietnam.
 The spot was quite drought when we got there.
 It would be ideal if you could go there in the rainy season as the landscape will be covered more green by plant development.

 Prior to The Excited Trek

 Preparing for any trek is always necessary to make the adventure safe and enjoyable.
 Below is the list that I think you should bring with you for this trip:

 - A good pair of shoes are designed particularly for trekking purposes.
 It will be a nightmare if you bring running shoes to climb up and slide down the hills.

 - A sleeping bag or a warm blanket.
 Night on the top is surely windy and cold.